 (2) The Secretary shall determine the presence of any hazardous substance activity, as defined in 41 CFR 10147.202.2(b)(10).

-§663.516 Is government-furnish property received from the Department of the Interior to which a Tribe or Intertribal consortium holds title eligible for facilities operation and maintenance funding from the Secretary of the Interior?
+§663.516 Is government-furnished property received from the Department of the Interior to which a Tribe or Intertribal consortium holds title eligible for facilities operation and maintenance funding from the Secretary of the Interior?

 Yes, in accordance with 25 U.S.C.
 450j-1(f)(1)-(2).